 The following was recorded from the Participant.
 They are marked as LG.
 I am marked as DG.

 The conversation was recorded while sitting on a patio in Glendora, CA. The sun is setting and a group of us are sitting around all sharing folklore.
-The context for the narrative is that it’s told to the children in the family, usually during bedtime.
+The proverb was used by the interviewee’s mother whenever her children or husband were late.